Placement Testing Frequently Asked Questions

 Developmental courses help students obtain the skills needed for successful performance in college-level courses.
 Some students need to review English or math, while other students may be taking a particular math course, for example, Algebra, for the first time.

 The College administers the Virginia Placement Tests for both English and mathematics placement.

-Can I use SAT, ACT or CPT scores for placement purposes?
+Can I use SAT or ACT scores for placement purposes?

-You may submit SAT, ACT or CPT scores obtained within the past two years for placement purposes.
-See the Placement Testing Requirements and Exceptions page for more information.
+You may submit SAT or ACT scores obtained within the past two years for placement purposes.

 Do I need placement tests if I have attended another college?

 Students transferring from an accredited college with a grade of “C” or better in college- level English or mathematics courses are exempt from placement testing.
 Students with a bachelor’s degree are not required to take the placement tests, but we recommend you take the VPT math placement test to assess your current skill level before registering for a college-level math class.

 What is the placement test like?